 All physical therapists at Winneshiek Medical Center have extensive education and training.
 Therapists have either a master’s degree (MPT) or a clinical doctorate (DPT).
 In addition, therapists receive additional training in specialty areas such as gait and running analysis, ASTYM, Mechanical Diagnosis and Therapy (McKenzie approach), Mulligan technique, and Stott Pilates.

 At Winneshiek Medical Center, physical therapists treat patients with existing conditions and work to prevent their recurrence.
 Physical therapists can also make recommendations for prevention of work-related injuries, such as proper lifting techniques or appropriate work station set-up.
 In addition, physical therapists promote health, wellness, and fitness.

-Patients can be seen by Winneshiek Medical Center Rehabilitation and Sports Medicine physical therapists through a doctor’s referral.
+Patients can be seen by Winneshiek Medical Center Rehabilitation and Sports Medicine physical therapists by making a direct appointment or through a doctor’s referral.
 For more information on Winneshiek Medical Center Rehabilitation and Sports Medicine, call 563-382-2911.

 In This SectionReturn to Rehabilitation & Sports Medicine

 Out for track, softball, basketball, cross county and soccer, an injury can put the brakes on Alea’s plans any time of the year.
 So when she felt her hip tighten during a track meet, Alea knew that she should listen to her body and get help.